 History of Violence retraces the story of that night, and looks at immigration, dispossession, racism, desire and the effects of trauma in an attempt to understand, and to outline, a history of violence, its origins, its reasons and its causes.

 ‘A brilliant novel… courageous, necessary and deeply touching’ Guardian

 Édouard Louis grew up in a village in northern France where many live below the poverty line.
 His bestselling debut novel about life there, The End of Eddy, has sparked debate on social inequality, sexuality and violence.

 It is an extraordinary portrait of escaping from an unbearable childhood, inspired by the author’s own.
 Written with an openness and compassionate intelligence, ultimately, it asks, how can we create our own freedom?

-Born Eddy Bellegueule in Hallencourt, France, in 1992, Édouard Louis is the author of two novels and the editor of a book on the social scientist Pierre Bourdieu.
-His work has appeared in Freeman’s and the Los Angeles Review of Books.
-His bestselling debut novel, The End of Eddy, has been translated into twenty languages, and has made him the most celebrated French writer of his generation.
+Édouard Louis is the author of two novels and the editor of a book on the social scientist Pierre Bourdieu.
+His work has appeared in the New York Times, the Guardian and Freeman’s.
+His first novel, The End of Eddy, was translated into more than twenty-five languages, and has made him one of the most celebrated writers of his generation.